 Going on a cocktail course will teach you the principles behind why certain drinks need to be made a certain away.
 This can include the importance of them being shaken, why some need crushed ice and others cubed or even why the glasses matter.

 You’ll also get plenty of useful tips on how to become a better bartender by picking up useful skills.
 You’ll learn from the experts and industry leaders while even sharing knowledge with bartenders from all over Europe.
-Here are some to think about attending:

 6. Attend or Compete in a Bar Competition